Room by Room: The Home Organization Science Insights Podcast

 Together, Marie and Dr. Taghreed Hikmet discuss key organizational approaches that prove to be particularly effective for parents and children alike.
 So, tune in this week for kid-friendly parenting advice and clever storage solutions!

-Check Dr. Taghreed Hikmet’s work: Auckland University of Technology: https://academics.aut.ac.nz/taghreed.hikmet https://theconversation.com/feeling-controlled-by-the-chaos-in-your-home-4-ways-to-rein-in-clutter-and-stay-tidy-212689 https://www.stuff.co.nz/life-style/homed/living/300977613/feeling-controlled-by-chaos-in-your-home-4-sciencebacked-ways-to-rein-in-clutter
+Check Dr. Taghreed Hikmet’s works: Auckland University of Technology: https://academics.aut.ac.nz/taghreed.hikmet The Conversation: https://theconversation.com/feeling-controlled-by-the-chaos-in-your-home-4-ways-to-rein-in-clutter-and-stay-tidy-212689 Stuff: https://www.stuff.co.nz/life-style/homed/living/300977613/feeling-controlled-by-chaos-in-your-home-4-sciencebacked-ways-to-rein-in-clutter

-Connect with Dr. Taghreed Hikmet via: LinkedIn: linkedin.com/in/taghreed-hikmet-869347a
+Connect with Dr. Taghreed Hikmet via: LinkedIn: https://www.linkedin.com/in/taghreed-hikmet-869347a/

 Produced by the Home Organization Science Labs, a division of LMSL, the Life Management Science Labs.Explore LMSL at https://lifemanagementsciencelabs.com/ and visit http://ho.lmsl.net/ for additional information about Home Organization Labs.Follow us on Social Media to stay updated:YouTube: https://www.youtube.com/channel/UCODVhYC-MeTMKQEwwRr8WVQFacebook: https://www.facebook.com/homeorg.science.labs/ Instagram: https://www.instagram.com/homeorg.science.labs/ Twitter: https://twitter.com/HOScienceLabs LinkedIn: https://www.linkedin.com/showcase/home-organization-science-labs TikTok: https://www.tiktok.com/@home.org.science.labs